aspnetboilerplate/aspnetboilerplate/doc/WebSite/SignalR-AspNetCore-Integration.md

         abp.signalr.autoConnect = false;
         abp.signalr.reconnectTime = 5000;
         abp.signalr.maxTries = 8;
+        abp.signalr.increaseReconnectTime = function (time) { //anytime reconnection request gets fail abp will increase the time to wait before next request with using that function. return time * 2; //(default is twice of previous time) };
     </script>

 In this case, you can call the **abp.signalr.connect()** function manually